Necessary condition for information transfer under simulated parity-time-symmetric evolution: Genuine Randomness Generation via -symmetric evolution

-Let us now describe how the above result enables us to devise novel applications of $\mathcal{PT}$-symmetric dynamics in quantum information processing task, specifically, in the quantum cryptographic domain.
-It is known that in the classical regime, only pseudo-random number can be obtained while in the quantum domain, genuine randomness can be certified by using quantum no-go theorems \cite{pironio, shiladitya}.
-In randomness amplification, a shorter genuine random bit-string is generated from a pseudo-long random string \cite{renner}.
-Towards executing the protocol in our set-up, we replace the short-delay quantum random pulse generator employed in the original protocol \cite{guang'17} by an weak random number generator (WRNG) like Santha-Vazirani source \cite{santha, renner}.
-The choice is due to the fact that we want to show amplification of random number generation (RNG), thereby showing perfect quantum random number source and hence initially if parties have quantum random number generator in their possession, the protocol does not make sense.
+Let us now describe how the results obtained in the preceding section enable us to devise a proof of principle application of $\mathcal{PT}$-symmetric dynamics in quantum information processing tasks, specifically, in the quantum cryptographic domain.
+It is known that in the classical regime, only pseudo-random numbers can be obtained while in the quantum domain, genuine randomness can be certified by using quantum no-go theorems \cite{pironio, shiladitya}.
+In randomness generation, a shorter genuine random bit-string is generated from a pseudo-long random string \cite{renner} (cf. \cite{experiment}).
+Toward executing the protocol in our set-up, we replace the short-delay quantum random pulse generator employed in the original protocol \cite{guang17} with a weak random number generator (WRNG) like Santha-Vazirani source \cite{santha, renner}.
+The choice is due to the fact that we want to show genuine random number generation (RNG), thereby showing a perfect quantum random number source, and hence if parties have initially quantum random number generator in their possession, the protocol does not make sense.
 Here we also assume that this source provided by a supplier may be an eavesdropper.